opensvc/docs.opensvc.com/source/collector.forms.rst

     * ``t`` or ``T``: terabytes
     * ``p`` or ``P``: petabytes

-    The html element used for this type is INPUT or SELECT if :keyword:`Candidates` is set.
+    The html element used for this type is INPUT or SELECT if **Candidates** is set.

   * ``date``